FaithAlone.net

 The fundamental reason for the vast gulf between Christianity and Catholicism is our respective authorities:

 • Christianity teaches that inspired Scripture is the sole infallible rule of faith (2 Timothy 3:16-17).
-Not the only rule of faith - as is sometimes slanderously alleged - the only infallible rule of faith.
+Not the only rule of faith - as is sometimes erroneously alleged - the only infallible rule of faith

-• Catholicism teaches that the Roman Church's judgment of Scripture and Tradition is the sole infallible rule of faith.
+• Catholicism teaches that the Roman Catholic Church's judgment of Scripture and Tradition is the sole infallible rule of faith

 This Roman Catholic (and to a lesser, more disorganized degree, Eastern Orthodox) doctrine of Sola Ecclesia has led to many accretions in their religion, which no one reading the Bible, and practicing any meaningful form of exegesis, would ever get from the text.

-With Biblical doctrine, we can show a chapter and verse in inspired Scripture that clearly states what we are trying to prove.
+With Biblical doctrine, we must show a chapter and verse in inspired Scripture that clearly states what we are trying to prove, in context.
 Allusion isn't good enough.
 Symbology is not good enough.
 We build our theology on clear statements, from what we know is God-breathed.
 That is how we avoid developments (accretions), and heresy.

-They are working from the assertion that these traditions are directly from the Apostles themselves, and therefore, represent authoritative elements of the faith outside of Scripture.
-There are two evident issues with this theory:
+To justify this practice, Catholics insist that the traditions which they maintain are directly from the Apostles themselves, and therefore, represent authoritative elements of the faith outside of Scripture.
+The two major flaws with these assertions are:

 • Not everything an Apostle did or taught was correct, or inspired (Galatians 2:11-14, Acts 16:1-3)